doug-msft/MSKK-AI-Sample-App-with-red-teaming/SecurityTestApp/README.md

    ```sh
    npm install
    ```
-2. Set the following environment variables (in your shell or .env file):
+2. Set the following environment variables (in the config.js file):
    - AZURE_CLIENT_ID
    - AZURE_TENANT_ID

-   - AZURE_CLIENT_SECRET
+3. Make sure you have the pre-requisites installed on your machine
+   - You can run the

-3. Start the development server:
+4. Start the development server:
    ```sh
    npm run dev
    ```